Approximation Rate of the Transformer Architecture for Sequence Modeling: Approximation results

-where $C_0, C_1\depen{\alpha}, C_2\depen{\beta}$ are complexity measures of $\bm H$ defined in \eqref{eq:C0}, \eqref{eq:C1}, \eqref{eq:C2}, respectively.
-The proof is presented in \cref{proof: rate}. \end{theorem} First, we observe that the model complexity (approximation budget) is determined by $m_h$ and $m_{\ff}$.
-Recall that $m_h$ is the hidden dimension of the attention mechanism (size of the query and key vectors), and $m_{\ff}$ is the complexity measure of the pointwise feed-forward network used in the transformer model.
-It can be observed that the approximation quality is affected by both $m_h$ and $m_{\text{FF}}$.
+where $m = (n,m_h,m_v,m_{\ff})$ is the approximation budget, and $C_0, C_1\depen{\alpha}$$C_2\depen{\beta}$ are complexity measures of $\bm H$ defined in \eqref{eq: C0}, \eqref{eq: C1} and \eqref{eq: C2}, respectively.
+The proof is presented in \cref{appen: proof of main theorem}. \end{theorem} Here, $m_h$ denotes the hidden dimension of the attention mechanism, essentially the size of the query and key vectors, while $m_{\ff}$ represents the complexity measure of the pointwise feed-forward network employed in the Transformer.
+We first consider how the attention mechanism $\hat\rho(x(t),x(s))$ approximates the temporal coupling term $\rho$.
+By setting $[W_Q]_k = e_k$ and $[W_K]_k = e_{k+m_h+1}$, we can write $\hat \rho$ into $ \hat\rho(x(t),x(s)) = (W_Q \hat f(x(t)))^\top W_{K} \hat f(x(s))= \sum_{k=1}^{m_h} \hat\phi_k( x(t)) \hat\psi_k( x(s)), $ where $\hat\phi_k, \hat\psi_k: \I \to \R$ for $k\in[m_h]$ are components of $\hat f$ and are represented by the feed-forward network.
+This suggests that the approximation of $\rho$ by $\hat \rho$ is a low-rank approximation as discussed in \cref{eq: pod}.
 When we increase $m_h$, the first term in the error rate that considers the POD decomposition decreases since there are more basis functions included.
-However, if $m_{\text{FF}}$ is unchanged, the second term in the error bound will increase.
-This term considers the approximation with the feed-forward components.
-When $m_h$ increases, there are more basis functions that need to be approximated by the feed-forward part, thus, the error converges when both $m_h \to \infty$ and $m_{\ff}^\beta/m_h^{\beta} \to \infty$.
+However, in scenarios where $m_{\ff}$ remains unchanged, the second term in the error bound will increase.
+It is important to highlight that this error increment pertains only to the error bound, not to the best approximation error, which does not necessarily become worse when increasing the approximation budget.
+When $m_h$ increases, there are more basis functions that need to be approximated by the feed-forward components; thus, the error bound converges when both $m_h \to \infty$ and $m_{\ff}^\beta/m_h^{\beta+1} \to \infty$.
+In \cref{sec: Synthetic Examples}, we provide a synthetic example to illustrate the above discussion.

-The regularity measure $C_2(\cdot)$ accounts for the quality of approximation using feed-forward networks.
-On the other hand, $C_1(\cdot)$ is the most interesting part which concerns the internal structure of the attention mechanism.
-It tells us that if a target can be written in form \eqref{eq:target form} with $G(u,v)$, then it can be efficiently approximated with small $m_h$ if $G(u,v)$ has fast decaying singular values.
-This decay condition can be understood as effectively a low-rank condition on $(u,v)\mapsto G(u, v)$, analogous to the familiar concept for low-rank approximations of matrices.
-These simple observations turn out to give important insights to the structure, bias and limitations of the transformer architecture.
-Let us explore this in the next section.
+The complexity measure $C_2(\cdot)$ accounts for the quality of approximation using feed-forward networks.
+On the other hand, $C_1(\cdot)$ is the most interesting part, which concerns the internal structure of the attention mechanism.
+It tells us that if a target can be written in form \eqref{eq: target form} with $\rho(u,v)$, then it can be efficiently approximated with small $m_h$ if $\rho(u,v)$ has fast decaying singular values.
+This decay condition can be understood as effectively a low-rank condition on $(u,v)\mapsto \rho(u, v)$, analogous to the familiar concept for low-rank approximations of matrices.
+These observations provide important insights into the structure, bias, and limitations of the Transformer.